Job Opportunities at GVSU Libraries FAQ

 What tuition benefits are there for faculty and staff at GVSU?

-Faculty and staff get up to 2 courses a term for free at GVSU.
-Their immediate family get a 50% discount for programs at GVSU.
-No benefits are available for other institutions.
+Faculty and staff get up to two courses per term for free at GVSU.
+Their immediate family gets a 50% discount for programs at GVSU.
+No benefits are available for courses from other institutions.

 Grand Valley State University is committed to inclusion and equity, and strives to establish a climate that welcomes and affirms the contributions of all students and employees.
 The University is guided by values for inclusiveness and community which are integral to our mission to educate students to shape their lives, their professions, and their societies, and to enrich the community through excellent teaching, active scholarship, and public service.
 The University strives to provide all members of its community an inclusive environment and equitable opportunities for success.